mhagander/pg_githooks/README.rst

   set to 0 to disable generating this type of message.
-If unspecified or set to anything other than 0, the mail will be sent. pingurl set to an URL to make the script send an empty HTTP post to this URL whenever something is received.
+If unspecified or set to anything other than 0, the mail will be sent. pingurl set to one or more URLs to make the script send an empty HTTP post to this URL whenever something is received.
 This is useful for example to trigger a redmine installation to pull the repository.
+Separate multiple URLs with spaces.

 git policy enforcement script